Azure/azureml-assets/common/components/deploy_model/README.md

 ### Description

 Deploy a model to a workspace.
 The component works on compute with [MSI](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-manage-compute-instance?tabs=python) attached.
-See [docs](https://aka.ms/azureml/components/deploy_model) to learn more.

 ## Inputs